The older population: Factors to consider framework

 The World Health Organisation has developed a Global Database providing information on the activities different cities and communities are doing to become more age friendly.

 National Disability Authority

 The National Disability Authority provides a summary of the Universal Design Principles to guide the design of environments, products, and communications.

 The AARP Network of Age Friendly Communities provides guidelines and tools to assist communities to become more age friendly.

 The PHAC provides guidelines and tools to assist communities to become more age friendly.

 National links and resources

-The Positive Ageing Strategy provides guidance for the government on how to support and value older New Zealanders.
+The Better Later Life strategy provides guidance for the government on how to support and value older New Zealanders.

 Ageing Well Science Challenges